dezyne/community/substatemachine_Dezyne2_5_x/README.md

 ## Details on the example

-Below diagram shows depicts this example with high level states 'Off', 'Idle', 'Busy' and substates 'one_a', 'one_b' for SSM1 and 'two_a', 'two_b' for SSM2.
+Below diagram shows depicts this example with high level states 'Off', 'Idle', 'Busy' and substates 'one_A', 'one_B' for SSM1 and 'two_A', 'two_B' for SSM2.
-In the corresponding DZN file the SSM state variable (with values 'a', 'b') is reused between the two SSMs since they are not active in parallel.
+In the corresponding DZN file the SSM state variable (with values 'Idle", 'A', 'B') is reused between the two SSMs since they are not active in parallel.
+The sub state machines are only active in the 'Busy' state of the superstate machine hence the corresponding guard statement.

 The super state machine can be initialized to its Idle state and is then receptive to commands to start either of its submachines.
 The input event 'ssm1' kicks of sub state machine1 and brings the super state machine to its Busy state; similarly does event 'ssm2'.
-With a 'subnext' event a sub state machine takes a single step.
-Since both sub state machines have only 2 steps/states they reach their end immediately.
+The sub state machine does an action on the shared Resource.
+After the Resource responds with 'done' it moves to a next state and does another action on the Resource.
+Since both sub state machines have only 2 steps/states they reach their end after another 'done' from the Resource.
 At the end a substatemachine executes an 'exit' which is forwarded to the super state machine.
-As a result the super state machine does a transition to 'Off' or 'Idle'.
+As a result the super state machine does a transition to 'Idle'.

 ![](images/ssm2.png)